IHyperLight/Keeptive/README.md

 ![Keeptive UI](https://drive.google.com/uc?export=view&id=1tiZbpRRwd0IjGuKZDPAsWFSDCxQQ0Mts)

-## ✨ Features
+## 🩷 Features

 - **⚡ Four Automated Activation Modes for Different Situations: Clicking, Movement, Passive, and Key**: Simulates four types of interaction with target windows or the entire system, as appropriate.

-- **🚥 Window State Management**: Handles minimized windows, restores them for interaction, and then re-minimizes them without disrupting the user experience.
+- **🚥 Window State Management**: Handles minimized windows, restores them for interaction, and then positions them discreetly in the background without disrupting the user experience.

 - **⏸️ Focus-Aware Clicking**: Optional pause functionality to avoid interaction when the target window is already in the foreground.